nayaabkhan/nayaabkhan.me/meditations/2019-12-26-on-perfection.md

 date: December 26, 2019
 ---

-Perfection, when pitted against progress, hinders the progress.
+Perfection, when pitted against progress, hinders progress.
 Its desire can make us abandon our pursuits and only bring despair.
-Be content with little progress however imperfect it may be and do not delay what you can do in the chase of perfection.
+However imperfect it may be, be content with little progress and do not delay what you can do in the chase of perfection.